NamishAgrawal/auto-human-benchmark-bots/README.md

 # auto-human-benchmark-bots
-Script to beat the human benchmark test at https://humanbenchmark.com/
+Script to beat the human benchmark test at https://humanbenchmark.com/ using pyautogui